RedExpertAlliance/katacoda-scenarios/oci-course/introduction-fn/step4.md

 This should report favorably on the test of module *existingNodeApp*.

 This test of course does not test the Fn framework, the successful creation of the Docker container image and whatever is done inside *func.js*.
+It tests the core functionality that *existingNodeApp* provides to the wrapper function.

 A different type of test could forego the Node implementation and only focus on the HTTP interaction - including the Fn framework and the Container Image.
-We leave that for another time.
+That can be done using a tool such as Newman.

 ## Service Testing with Newman
+Newman is an npm module that is used for running Postman test collections from the command line - and therefore in an automated fashion.
+See [Running collections on the command line with Newman](https://learning.postman.com/docs/running-collections/using-newman-cli/command-line-integration-with-newman/) for more details on Newman.

 Install Newman as Node module:
 `npm install --save-dev newman`{{execute}}

-Copy files to hello function resources
+Copy these files to the folder with hello function resources.
+The first file defines a single request to the Hello Function along with a number of tests.
+This file - defined as a collection in Postman - relies on an environment variable defined in the file env.json.
+This second file does not exist yet; it will be created from the file env_temp.json.
+This file defines the variable with the endpoint for the hello function.
+The value of this variable is taken from the environment variable *$HELLO_FUNCTION_ENDPOINT*.
+We use the *envsubst* command for this replacement.

 ```
 cp /root/scenarioResources/postman-hello-collection.json /root/hello
 cp /root/scenarioResources/env_temp.json /root/hello